Understanding Domain Name Service (DNS)

 If you are thinking about using a service that provides “private domain registrations”, please see the Dangers of Private Domain Registrations and WHOIS Masking.

 Thus, anyone who has a domain name that is to be used for email or web services needs DNS services as well.
-These services are usually provided by your web or email hosting company, because they know their computer addresses and should be in a position to update your DNS settings for you if any of their computer’s addresses needs to be changed.
+These services are usually provided by your web or email hosting company, because they know their computer addresses and should be in a position to update your DNS settings for you if any of their computer’s addresses need changing.

 You may be able to manage your DNS settings yourself if, for example, your domain registration company provides this service to you, or if you use a company like easyDNS (of which LuxSci is a partner and whose services LuxSci offers at a discount to its members).